jierui-cell/sedimix/README.md

 ## Usage Instructions
 1. Create a new folder for your current run (same level as `scripts` and `rules`)
 2. Create a folder named `0_data` within the folder you just created, then place your input FASTQ files in it.
+Input files must be in format that is either .fq or .fq.gz.
 3. Update the `config.yaml` file to select parameters (see details below)
 2. Run the pipeline with the following command: